Name: Adrian “Ady” Redondo

-In addition to “learning the ropes” with Mendoza and Chung, Redondo said he had been actively participating in trade visits, technical support inquiries and teaching bakery science until the pandemic put restrictions on face-to-face interaction with customers.
+In addition to “learning the ropes” with Mendoza and Chung, Redondo said he had been actively participating in trade visits, technical support inquiries, and teaching bakery science until the pandemic put restrictions on face-to-face customer interaction.

 “This will hopefully give them a better understanding of the quality testing they conduct with wheat and flour,” Redondo said.
 “And, of course, to help further affirm the superior qualities of U.S. wheat.”

-While continuing to help customers and train with his USW colleagues, Redondo is looking forward to the future.
+While continuing to help customers and train with his USW colleagues, Redondo looks forward to the future.

 “I like the working culture at U.S. Wheat Associates,” he said.
 “Everyone is so passionate about their jobs.
-They genuinely work as if they are fulfilling a duty of care for the industry they are in, and it is infectious.
-This really is an organization that you can grow in – and it also grows on you.”
+They genuinely work as if they are fulfilling a duty of care for their industry, which is infectious.
+This really is an organization you can grow in – and it also grows on you.”

 Meet the other USW Technical Experts in this blog series:

 Ting Liu – Opening Doors in a Naturally Winning Way